sighol/tree-rs/README.md

 # Tree-rs

-Tree-rs tries to create a cross-platform alternative to the unix `tree` command.
+Cross-platform alternative to the unix `tree` command.
-The goal is to be compatible with its command line arguments.

 `tree-rs` has been tested on Linux and Windows 7.